quat1024/garden/garden/lingo-2.md

 There is a "letter recovery" station in The Entry.
 This will pick up any letters left in the aqua colored square things which eat your letters and return them to you

-~~For some reason pressing the equal-sign key types an H and at this point Idk if it's intentional~~ I have been told this is a controller support feature, presumably for players who enjoy suffering
+~~For some reason pressing the equal-sign key types an H and at this point Idk if it's intentional~~ This is a controller support feature

 If you head to the graphics settings and change the `STYLE` you can pick one which textures the walls, either for colorblindness or just for looks.
 This is nice when the plain walls get a bit boring

 ### general (latergame stuff)

+Sometimes the blanks are on the top and the prefilled word is on the bottom.
+The symbols still work top-to-bottom.

 Red letters steal your letters ! you'd have to go find them again.
+(This might have been a one-off meme)

 ## symbols